Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Filtrations and lattices over diamonds

-A filtered $G(\mc{O})$-torsor is an exact tensor functor from $\Rep\, G$ to filtered $\mc{O}$-local systems on $X$, where exact means it sends exact sequences to strict exact sequences.
-We define similarly a latticed $G(\mbb{B}^+_\dR)$-torsor or bi-latticed $G(\mbb{B}_\dR)$ torsor.
-The latter two notions are equivalent, and can be interpreted as the data of two $G(\mbb{B}^+_\dR)$-torsors $\mc{G}_1$, $\mc{G}_2$ equipped with an isomorphism of their push-outs to $G(\mbb{B}_\dR)$ (i.e. the composition with the base-change functor from $\mbb{B}^+_\dR$-local systems to $\mbb{B}_\dR$-local systems).
+A filtered $G(\mc{O})$-local system is an exact tensor functor from $\Rep\+ G$ to filtered $\mc{O}$-local systems on $X$, where exact means it sends exact sequences to strict exact sequences.
+We define similarly a latticed $G(\mbb{B}^+_\dR)$-local system or bilatticed $G(\mbb{B}_\dR)$-local system.
+The latter two notions are equivalent, and can be interpreted as the data of two $G(\mbb{B}^+_\dR)$-local systems $\mc{G}_1$, $\mc{G}_2$ equipped with an isomorphism of their push-outs to $G(\mbb{B}_\dR)$ (i.e.\ the composition with the base-change functor from $\mbb{B}^+_\dR$-local systems to $\mbb{B}_\dR$-local systems).